paulmooreparks/Maize/README.md

     RV Return-value register.
 Return values from functions are placed into this register.

-    F  Flags register.
-FL is an alias for F.H0, which contains a bit field of individual flags.
+    RF Flags register.
+FL is an alias for RF.H0, which contains a bit field of individual flags.
-       Flags in F.H1 may only be set in privileged mode.
+       Flags in RF.H1 may only be set in privileged mode.

-    IN Instruction register, set by the instruction decoder as instructions and parameters are read from memory.
+    RI Instruction register, set by the instruction decoder as instructions and parameters are read from memory.
 This register can only be set by the decoder.

-    P  Program execution register, which is the pointer to the next instruction to be decoded and executed.
-This is further sub-divided into P.H1, which is the current code segment, and P.H0, which is the effective program counter within the current segment.
-P.H1 may only be written to in privileged mode.
-PC is an alias for P.H0.
+    RP Program execution register, which is the pointer to the next instruction to be decoded and executed.
+This is further sub-divided into RP.H1, which is the current code segment, and RP.H0, which is the effective program counter within the current segment.
+RP.H1 may only be written to in privileged mode.
+PC is an alias for RP.H0.

-    S  Stack register, which is the location within the current segment at which the stack starts (growing downward in memory).
-This is further sub-divided into S.H1, which is the base pointer, and S.H0, which is the current stack pointer.
-SP is an alias for S.H0, and BP is an alias for S.H1.
+    RS Stack register, which is the location within the current segment at which the stack starts (growing downward in memory).
+This is further sub-divided into RS.H1, which is the base pointer, and RS.H0, which is the current stack pointer.
+SP is an alias for RS.H0, and BP is an alias for RS.H1.

 ### Flags